mehrabik/String_Server/README.md

 # String_Server
-A simple exercise project using Java dynamic byte code loading that I wrote to sever as a CTF challenge.
-Can be used to learn about dynamic byte code loading in java and how it might lead to vulnerabilities.
+This is a simple program I developed to be used as a CTF challenge.
+It can server as a tool to learn about dynamic byte code loading in Java and how it might lead to a certain type of vulnerability.

 # Disclaimer
 This is only for educational purposes and the author is not responsible for any misuse.